MCBAP Certifications

 Education Degree

-Master’s degree or higher: Counseling, psychology, social work, addiction studies, marriage and family therapy
+Master’s degree or higher: Counseling, psychology, social work, addiction studies, art therapy, marriage and family therapy

 Additional Education